-1. Enrollment.
 Lack of attention to detail can derail your application.

-Errors in billing and claims can look like:
+Common errors in billing and claims include:

 - Failing to hire competent and qualified personnel to handle billing and claims